Scales and Rhythms

-There is unfortunately little documentation of rhythms in northeast Africa, but I have done my best to gather what I have encountered in my own field research, recordings (both historical and contemporary), and work done by other researchers.
+There has been little documentation of rhythms in northeast Africa, but I have done my best to gather what I have encountered in my own field research, recordings (both historical and contemporary), and work done by other researchers.

 In contemporary Ethiopia, many musicians and listeners commonly associate certain rhythms with certain ethnic groups, and this musical multiculturalism is frequently presented in state-sponsored music performances and broadcasts.
 In everyday music-making, however, this is a bit more complicated: music and its makers are always on the move, so musical sounds and practices are commonly borrowed and shared.
 The agwaa-ga rhythm, for example, though associated with the Anywaa ethnic group, can also be found in some Nuer recordings.
 So, although many of these rhythms are labelled according to region or ethnic group, be aware that these boundaries are certainly neither strict nor timeless.

 The agwaa-ga rhythm, practiced in Anywaa music, accompanies the song genre of the same name.
 The agwaa-ga has been around a while: Osterlund (1978) documented it during his field research with the Anywaa in the 1970s, and the drumming on these recordings is almost identical to what we still hear today.

 The agwaa-ga requires three drums of different sizes (read more about musical instruments here) to be performed.
 This particular recording was made in the Mekane Yesus Anywaa Church in Gambella wereda, where Ojho and Apay demonstrate.